-The low level calling interfaces are used to manipulate tags and raw data, for error handling, and to control the physical storage of data.
-These interfaces are designed to be used by developers who are providing the higher level interfaces for applications like raster image storage or scientific data archiving.
-See 4, Low Level Interface, and in 3, Software Overview, see "Software Organization" on page 16.
+The low-level calling interface is used to manipulate tags and raw data, to perform error handling, and to control the physical storage of data.
+This interface is designed to be used by developers who are providing the higher level interfaces for applications like raster image storage or scientific data archiving.
+See Chapter 4, Low-level Interface, and in Chapter 3, Software Overview, see Section 3.3, "Software Organization."

 The application interfaces, at the next level, include several modules specifically designed to simplify the process of storing and accessing specific types of data.
-For example, the palette interface is designed to handle color palettes and lookup tables, the general raster (GR) interface is designed to handle generalized raster images, and the scientific data (SD) interface is designed to handle arrays of scientific data.
+For example, the palette interfaces are designed to handle color palettes and lookup tables, the general raster (GR) interface is designed to handle generalized raster images, and the scientific data (SD) interface is designed to handle arrays of scientific data.
 If you are primarily interested in reading data from or writing data to HDF files, you will spend most of your time working with the application interfaces.
-See "Software Organization" on page 16 in 3, Software Overview for a complete list of these APIs.
+See Section 3.3, "Software Organization," for a complete list of these APIs.